MichaelCurrin/code-cookbook/recipes/formatting-linting/editor-config.md

 Note that VS Code does let you choose the indent level and tabs/spaces handling, but this is limited as it is not by file type but for all files, whether global or across a project.

+Note these are not always needed - in VS Code you can convert between tabs and spaces and change the spacing, then that will be remembered after that for that file.
+However, you have to repeat this for each new file.
+So perhaps leave default as 4 spaces at global IDE settings (to cover most of my cases) and then set spaces for certain languages.
+I mostly work on my projects alone, so maybe a shared global editor config is worthwhile.

 TODO - Can I create one at the user level to share across all repos?
 Unless `root = true` is set.